 We’d have to agree with Italy’s greatest gourmand!
 Pair with contorni of sautéed greens and roasted potatoes for a satisfying meal.

 - Remove the toothpicks from the veal.
-Pour the sauce over the veal, garnish with fried sage, and serve immediately.
+Pour the sauce over the veal, garnish with fried sage.